jksiezni/permissive/README.md

 Also, it is executed in a queue as every other ```Permissive.Request```, what provides a big advantage when used with requests.
 In effect, every action will wait until other Actions or Requests are completed.
 Actions can be used in background tasks (like _Services_), where no Activity exists, but a sensitive permission is still required.

-**Note**: *It's reasonable to not present the request dialog out of blue when running in background, but instead handle denied permission.*
 ```java
 // here using Java 8 lambdas
 new Permissive.Action<>(Manifest.permission.WRITE_EXTERNAL_STORAGE)